jezhalford/dbmarshal/README.markdown

 etc. If the migration set contains any such operations the rollback will fail.
 You will then end up with an entry in your log table that has a `started` time but no `completed` time.

-One day something clever involving undos might solve this problem.

-If a migration fails the error message returned by mySQL will be displayed in your terminal.
+If a migration fails its log entry will be deleted and the error message returned by mySQL will be displayed in your terminal.